top of page

 After their rebellion, God planned to replace the fallen angels with humans He would create (below).
 However, Lucifer’s highest position in heaven as a created being might always remain vacant.
 To avoid future rebellions by humans who would necessarily also have free wills, He would need to pre-select them to be loyal before He let them into heaven.

 God desires worship in heaven by those who choose to obey Him out of a heart desire- despite temptations not to (Genesis 3 commentary), but not out of a fear of punishment.
-So, God created the physical universe with planet Earth as a proving ground to pre-select forever loyal, free-willed human souls to justly replace the fallen angles who knew God yet rebelled and were cast out of Heaven.
+So, God created the physical universe with planet Earth as a proving ground to pre-select forever loyal, free-willed human souls to justly replace the fallen angles who knew Him yet rebelled and were cast out of Heaven.
 Humans live in physical bodies in the realm of the physical universe so they can’t “see” the spiritual God and must accept his teachings indirectly through the witness of godly people and scriptures, by faith.
 The fallen angels were simply given their positions in heaven yet they rebelled against God despite personally knowing His goodness, which justly makes tested faithful humans deserving to replace them.

 When Lucifer and his fallen angels knew humans would replace them in heaven they were jealous.
 Those angels who God apparently released from the Abyss onto the earth then became wicked toward humans.
 They tempted humans to sin against God to trap them in hell and thwart His redemption plan (below).
 Lucifer’s biblical name was changed to “Satan” that meant “accuser” because he accuses sinful humanity before God to pressure Him to condemn them to hell.
 Satan goes back and forth between “patrolling the earth” and heaven to converse with God (Job 1:6-12, 2:1-7).
 However, God is actually using Satan and his fallen angels today who tempt earthly humans to sin against Him during their lifetimes as part of God’s pre-selection process for their entry into Heaven.